emma-sax4/emmasax4.info/.notes/structure_of_this_project.md

 ## `assets/`

-This directory has three directories, `css/`, `images/`, and `resources/`. `css/` only has one file — `style.scss`.
-This is where I can keep _all_ of the CSS that this project uses.
-All CSS in the project is loaded inside the `_includes/head.html`.
+This directory has three directories, `css/`, `images/`, and `resources/`.
+The `css/` directory contains all of the CSS files in this site.
+They're all called together in `style.scss`.
+The CSS in the project is loaded inside the `_includes/head.html`.
+This site also uses [Bootstrap](https://getbootstrap.com/docs/4.4/getting-started/introduction/) for a lot of its CSS, including the navigation bar, headers, responsive page, etc.

 The `images/` directory gives me a place to store all of the images this site uses.
-By putting them all into one directory (that's nested as necessary), it provides some organization to the repository.
 To call a specific resource, you can either ask for it in HTML:
 ```
 <div>
   <img class="my-image" src="/assets/images/picture-01.jpg" alt="Picture 1">